Ratchet effect

-A ratchet effect is an instance of the restrained ability of human processes to be reversed once a specific thing has happened, analogous with the mechanical ratchet that holds the spring tight as a clock is wound up.
-It is related to the phenomena of featuritis and scope creep in the manufacture of various consumer goods, and of mission creep in military planning.
+The ratchet effect is a concept in sociology and economics illustrating the difficulty with reversing a course of action once a specific thing has occurred, analogous with the mechanical ratchet that allows movement in one direction and seizes or tightens in the opposite.
+The concept has been applied to multiple fields of study and is related to the phenomena of scope creep, mission creep, and feature creep.

+Background

+The ratchet effect first came to light in Alan Peacock and Jack Wiseman's 1961 report "The Growth of Public Expenditure in the United Kingdom."
+Peacock and Wiseman found that public spending increases like a ratchet following periods of crisis.

+The term was later expanded upon by American historian Robert Higgs in the 1987 book Crisis and Leviathan, highlighting Peacock and Wiseman's research as it relates to governments experiencing difficulty in rolling back huge bureaucratic organizations created initially for temporary needs, such as wartime measures, natural disasters, or economic crises.

-In sociology, "ratchet effects refer to the tendency for central controllers to base next year's targets on last year's performance, meaning that managers who expect still to be in place in the next target period have a perverse incentive not to exceed targets even if they could easily do so".
+The effect may likewise afflict large businesses with myriad layers of bureaucracy which resist reform or dismantling.
+In workplaces, "ratchet effects refer to the tendency for central controllers to base next year's targets on last year's performance, meaning that managers who expect still to be in place in the next target period have a perverse incentive not to exceed targets even if they could easily do so."

-Examples
+Applications

 Famine cycle

 Garrett Hardin, a biologist and environmentalist, used the phrase to describe how food aid keeps people alive who would otherwise die in a famine.
 They live and multiply in better times, making another bigger crisis inevitable, since the supply of food has not been increased.

-The ratchet effect first came to light in Alan Peacock and Jack Wiseman's work, The Growth of Public Expenditure in the United Kingdom.
-Peacock and Wiseman found that public spending increases like a ratchet following periods of crisis.
-The term was later used by American historian Robert Higgs to highlight Peacock and Wiseman's research in his book, "Crisis and Leviathan".
-Similarly, governments have difficulty in rolling back huge bureaucratic organizations created initially for temporary needs, e.g., at times of war, natural or economic crisis.
-The effect may likewise afflict large business corporations with myriad layers of bureaucracy which resist reform or dismantling.